 SEO is what you pay someone like me to do, when nobody knows who you are.

-You don’t want people finding you because they went to Google and searched for a random lawyer like “car accident lawyer.”
+You don’t want people finding you because they went to Google and searched for a random KEYWORD like “car accident lawyer.”

 That’s the kind of shit the owner of the company needs to be thinking about, HOW DO I GET FAMOUS?!?

-Let me, your lowly SEO consultant employee, worry about whether we’re going to use Times New Roman or Arial font.
+Let me, your lowly SEO consultant, worry about whether we’re going to use Times New Roman or Arial font.

 Your ONLY Problem

 Your only problem is that nobody in your city knows who you are or what you do.

 And because nobody knows who you are, as a stop gap, you have hired an SEO consultant, so that people who go to the internet and look for a random lawyer (KEYWORD), will find you.

 Don’t get it twisted.
 SEO is important.

 It’s important, but it’s ONLY checkers.
 IT’S WHAT YOU DO WHEN NOBODY KNOWS WHO YOU ARE.